frankyonnetti/gravity-vscode-theme/README.md

 ## Install

-  - [Download the theme](https://github.com/frankyonnetti/gravity-vscode-theme/archive/refs/tags/0.1.1.zip) and un-zip the archive.
+  - [Download the theme](https://github.com/frankyonnetti/gravity-vscode-theme/archive/refs/tags/0.1.2.zip) and un-zip the archive.
   - Rename the folder to `gravity-vscode-theme`.
-  - Place the folder in the extenstions directory.
+  - Place the folder in the extensions directory.
     - macOS: `~/.vscode/extensions`

+---

+👉 Also checkout the VS Code [Gravity icon theme](https://github.com/frankyonnetti/gravity-file-icons)